MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 Select **Undo**.

-To read morea bout dependencies, see [Understand dependencies](./git-integration/understand-dependencies.md).
+To read more about dependencies, see [Understand dependencies](./git-integration/dependency-errors.md).

-#### Can't commit or update because of a dependency problem

 ## Deployment pipelines